yushaushaibu/widgets-app/README.md

 `Search Widget`
 The search term entered in the Search component textfield initiates an API request to Wikipedia, which ultimately returns the results.

+`useEffect()` is configured in 3 ways
+To run some code:
+1. When component is rendered `for the first time only.`
+2. When component is rendered `for the first time and whenever it re-renders`
+3. When component is rendered `for the first time and (whenever it re-rendered and some piece of data has changed).`